Pauly encyclopedias: Little Pauly

-The size and price of Wissowa's edition being daunting, Konrat Ziegler put out an abridged Der Kleine Pauly ("The Little Pauly"; KlP) edition of 5 volumes between 1964 and 1975.
+The size and price of Wissowa's edition being daunting, Konrat Ziegler put out an abridged Der Kleine Pauly (abbreviated as KlP or KlPauly) edition of 5 volumes between 1964 and 1975.
 Ziegler was assisted by Walther Sontheimer and Hans Gärtner.

 New Pauly

-Der Neue Pauly ("The New Pauly") was published in 16 volumes from 1996 to 2003, including 12 volumes on antiquity edited primarily by Hubert Cancik and Helmuth Schneider, 3 volumes on the classical tradition edited primarily by Manfred Landfester, and an index.
-The English translation was published as Brill's New Pauly: Encyclopaedia of the Ancient World in 22 volumes between 2002 and 2014.
+Der Neue Pauly, abbreviated as in the commonly-used Oxford Classical Dictionary scheme, was published in 16 volumes from 1996 to 2003, including 12 volumes on antiquity edited primarily by Hubert Cancik and Helmuth Schneider, 3 volumes on the classical tradition edited primarily by Manfred Landfester, and an index.

+The English translation was published as Brill's New Pauly: Encyclopaedia of the Ancient World, abbreviated as in the commonly-used Oxford Classical Dictionary scheme, in 22 volumes between 2002 and 2014.
 Supplements have been published regularly since 2004 in German and English translation.
 Among other numbering differences, there is one less supplement in the English edition than the German edition because in the German edition the index to the "Classical Tradition" was counted as a supplement.